christiskatsouris/Nonstationary/README.md

 ## Application 2: Threshold Cointegration Model (Advanced Topics)

+Generally, the framework of the cointegration model allows to capture various dynamics and thus investigate international finance and international macroeconomic puzzles such as the Purchasing Power Parity (PPP) condition.

-A threshold cointegration model allows to investigate nonlinearities which exhibit time series nonstationarity and cointegration dynamics.
-In particular, the threshold cointegration model allows to capture short-run dynamics and therefore is commonly used in international finance empirical studies to investigate related hypotheses and puzzles, such as the "twin deficit" hypothesis (“Twin Divergence”).
-A suitable modelling framework to capture such dynamics is proposed by [Hansen and Seo (2002)](https://www.sciencedirect.com/science/article/pii/S0304407602000970) as briefly explained below.
+Specifically, a threshold cointegration model allows to investigate nonlinearities which exhibit time series nonstationarity and cointegration dynamics simultaneously.
+In particular, the threshold cointegration model allows to capture short-run dynamics and therefore is commonly used in international finance empirical studies to investigate hypotheses such as the "twin deficit" hypothesis (“Twin Divergence”).
+A suitable modelling framework to capture the dynamics under the "twin deficit" hypothesis is proposed by [Hansen and Seo (2002)](https://www.sciencedirect.com/science/article/pii/S0304407602000970) as briefly explained below.

 ```R